Article

 -v "/tmp/metabase_data:/target" \

-This command creates a temporary metabase instance called metabase-dump.
-This temporary Metabase instance will connect to the Postgres application database for the metabase-origin environment, and export the environment’s data.
+This command creates a temporary metabase instance called metabase-export.
+This temporary Metabase will connect to the Postgres application database for our source Metabase, and export its application data.

-If all goes well, after a few seconds you should see some output, followed by a message in your terminal that says “Finished running data migrations”.
+If all goes well, after a few seconds you should see some output, followed by a message in your terminal that says serialization.cmd :: Export to '/target' complete! 🚛💨 📦

-To verify the dump, cd into your directory: /tmp/metabase_data.
-You should see two directories and three YAML files:
+To verify the export, cd into your directory: /tmp/metabase_data.
+You should see something like two directories and three YAML files:

 Settings

 The settings file contains a number of options that you can configure when setting up a new instance.
-Here’s a peek at its contents:
+It’ll look something like:

 enable-whitelabeling?: null